No Fuss Business Trip Packing List (2020):

 Essentials When You Travel for Work

 Traveling for a business meeting?
 You’ll want to look presentable when you’re meeting clients.
-You’ll also want to be efficient with your suitcase, since you’ll probably only be traveling for a few days at the most.
+You also need to pack efficiently with your suitcase (since you’ll be traveling for a few days at the most).
 Feeling organized, efficient and on time is important for your success.

 To help you ease the process, we’ve curated a no fuss business trip packing list below!
 Time to impress your clients, not just with your presentation, but also with the way you look.
 Remember, first impressions last!
 Stay tuned until the end for some packing tips and recommended bags for business travelers.